swcarpentry/python-novice-inflammation/_extras/guide.md

 *   Create a new notebook.
 *   Enter code or data in a cell and execute it.
 *   Explain the difference between `In[#]` and `Out[#]`.
+*   Explain that when a cell on top is modified and run, all the subsequent cells need to be re-run if the programmer is expecting changes.

 Watching the instructor grow programs step by step is as helpful to learners as anything to do with Python.